rsnikhil/Forvis_RISCV-ISA-Spec/README.md

         ExecuteInstr.hs
         RunProgram.hs

+        Main_RunProgram.hs
+        Main_TandemVerifier.hs

+`Main.hs` is a driver program that just dispatches to one of two use-cases, Main_RunProgram.hs (free-running) or Main_TandemVerifier.hs (Tandem Verification).

+Main_RunProgram.hs reads RISC-V binaries (ELF or hex-mem, initializes architecture state and memory, and calls `RunProgram` to run the loaded program, up to a specified maximum number of instructions.

 `RunProgram.hs` contains the FETCH-DECODE-EXECUTE loop.

-`Main.hs` is a driver program that reads RISC-V binaries, initializes architecture state, and calls `RunProgram`.
+Main_TandemVerifier.hs sets up the formal spec to be a slave to a tandem verifier, receiving commands on stdin and sending responses on stdout.
+The commands allow a tandem verifier to initialize architecture state, execute 1 or more instructions, and query archtectural state.
+Responses include tandem verification packets which the verifier can use to check an implementation.

 `BitManipulation.hs` contains utilities for bit manipulation, including sign- and zero-extension, truncation, conversion, etc. that are